Bryan De La Cruz Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.32 team ERA that ranks fourth across all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.35).

-- The Braves allow the second-fewest home runs in baseball (15 total, 0.7 per game).
+- The Braves give up the second-fewest home runs in baseball (17 total, 0.7 per game).

-- The Braves are sending Morton (2-2) to make his fifth start of the season.
-He is 2-2 with a 3.22 ERA and 17 strikeouts through 22 1/3 innings pitched.
+- Elder (2-0 with a 1.14 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Braves, his fifth of the season.

-- His most recent time out came on Wednesday against the San Diego Padres, when the right-hander threw six innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Friday, the righty went six innings against the Houston Astros, giving up no earned runs while surrendering five hits.

-- The 39-year-old has an ERA of 3.22, with 6.9 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .289 batting average against him.
+- The 23-year-old has a 1.14 ERA and 8.7 strikeouts per nine innings across four games this season, while giving up a batting average of .241 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.